Chris Wideman: Uber incident

-During the 2018–19 season, on November 4, 2018, a video was released showing Wideman and six of his teammates criticizing the Ottawa Senators and mocking assistant coach Marty Raymond while riding in the back of an Uber vehicle in Phoenix, Arizona.
-The video had been recorded on October 29, 2018, without the players' knowledge, with Wideman and his then-teammate Matt Duchene talking the most in the video.
+On November 4, a video was released showing Wideman and six of his teammates criticizing the Ottawa Senators and mocking assistant coach Marty Raymond while riding in the back of an Uber vehicle in Phoenix, Arizona.
+The video had been recorded on October 29, without the players' knowledge, with Wideman and teammate Matt Duchene talking the most in the video.
 The video was released by the Uber driver, who was apparently upset by the players' tip and behavior.
 Wideman, along with the other players involved, later issued a statement apologizing for the incident.

 Edmonton Oilers, Florida Panthers and Pittsburgh Penguins

 After the Uber incident, Wideman was traded three times in four months.
-On November 22, 2018, Wideman was traded by the Senators to the Edmonton Oilers in exchange for a 2020 conditional sixth-round pick.
-Over the course of a month with the Oilers, Wideman featured in only 5 games for 2 assists before he was dealt for a second time within the season, leaving the Oilers along with a 2019 third-round pick, to the Florida Panthers in exchange for Alex Petrovic on December 30, 2018.
-Wideman made his Panthers debut in a 4-3 overtime defeat to the Columbus Blue Jackets on January 5, 2019, before he was placed on waivers the following day.
-He cleared waivers and was assigned to AHL affiliate, the Springfield Thunderbirds, where he collected 3 goals and 13 points through 16 games from the blueline.
+On November 22, Wideman was traded by the Senators to the Edmonton Oilers in exchange for a 2020 conditional sixth-round pick.
+Over the course of a month with the Oilers, Wideman featured in only five games for two assists before he was dealt for a second time within the season, leaving the Oilers along with a 2019 third-round pick, to the Florida Panthers in exchange for Alex Petrovic on December 30, 2018.
+Wideman made his Panthers debut in a 4–3 overtime defeat to the Columbus Blue Jackets on January 5, 2019, before he was placed on waivers the following day.
+He cleared waivers and was assigned to the Panthers' AHL affiliate, the Springfield Thunderbirds, where he collected 3 goals and 13 points through 16 games from the blueline.

-At the trade deadline, Wideman's journeyman season continued as he was dealt for the third time, traded by the Panthers to the Pittsburgh Penguins in exchange for Jean-Sébastien Dea on February 25, 2019.
+At the trade deadline, Wideman's journeyman season continued as he was dealt for the third time, traded by the Panthers to the Pittsburgh Penguins in exchange for Jean-Sébastien Dea on February 25.
 He was assigned to report directly to AHL affiliate, the Wilkes-Barre/Scranton Penguins.

 Anaheim Ducks

 As a free agent from the Penguins, Wideman was signed to a one-year, two-way contract with the Anaheim Ducks on July 16, 2019.
-He did not feature for the Ducks during the 2019-20 season, assigned to AHL affiliate the San Diego Gulls, posting 31 points through 53 games before the remainder of the season was cancelled due to the COVID-19 pandemic.
+He did not feature for the Ducks during the 2019–20 season, assigned to AHL affiliate the San Diego Gulls, posting 31 points through 53 games before the remainder of the season was cancelled due to the COVID-19 pandemic in North America.
+He was named to the 2020 AHL All-Star Classic along with teammate Anthony Stolarz.

 Torpedo Nizhny Novgorod

-As an impending free agent from the Ducks, Wideman opted to pursue a career in Russia, agreeing to a one-year contract with Torpedo Nizhny Novgorod of the KHL, on June 1, 2020.
-During the 2020–21 KHL season, he was named KHL Top Defenceman of the Year.
+As an impending free agent from the Ducks, Wideman opted to pursue a career in Russia, agreeing to a one-year contract with Torpedo Nizhny Novgorod of the Kontinental Hockey League (KHL), on June 1, 2020.
+During the 2020–21 KHL season, he was named KHL Top Defenseman of the Year.